ghoomfrog/silili/README.md

 # Saja Lili

 Saja Lili is a small work-in-progress language inspired by Toki Pona.
-It's designed to be have an easier grammar but a bigger vocabulary.
+It's designed to have an easier grammar but a bigger vocabulary.

 ### ABCs